 Statutory objective Metric Unit of measurement Baseline Benchmark Outcome Benchmark achieved?
-Housing choice HC #1: Additional units of housing made available Number of new housing units made available for households at or below 80% AMI as a 0 400 cumulative 0 new in 2022; 1 cumulative No
+Housing choice HC #1: Additional units of housing Number of new housing units made available for 0 400 cumulative 0 new in 2023; 1 cumulative No made available households at or below 80% AMI as a result of development simplification.
+HC #2: Units of housing preserved Number of housing units preserved for households at or below 80% AMI that would otherwise not be available.
+0 500 cumulative 0 new in 2023; 1,085 cumulative Yes HC #5: Increase in resident mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of development simplification.
+0 0 0 Yes

-$^{^{12}}$ Any years notated as XXXX-R indicate the update was included in an MTW Report.
+&lt;sup>10 Any years notated as XXXX-R indicate the update was included in an MTW Report.
 All other years indicate that the update was in an MTW Plan.